 It is true to say that ASC students who are admitted to the Base are not “straight-forward” ASC people.
 They tend to have ASC plus other conditions; or they have patterns of behaviour which make them extremely difficult to include into mainstream education without the expertise we can bring to bear.

 Budmouth has a long history of successfully including ASC people, which is one of the reasons this Base is sited here.
-As well as the 12 Base students, there are many other ASC students in the College being supported in various different ways.
+As well as the 12 Base students, there are many other ASC students in the Academy being supported in various different ways.

 We intend for each of the students in the Base to be: